 - User opens web browser with mobile authentication page to generate QR-CODE localy with access token.

-- User will use mobile app to pick up token by scanning QR-CODE and then select web terminal configuration stored inside mobile application.
+- The user will use the mobile app to pick up a token by scanning QR-CODE and then select web terminal configuration stored inside the mobile application.

 - Data will be sent to the server in encrypted form.

-- Server will update browser session with encrypted configuration data sent from mobile phone.
+- The server will update the browser session with encrypted configuration data sent from the mobile phone.

-- Browser will decode data and use it to generate one-time web terminal access URL to open web terminal.
+- The browser will decode data and use it to generate a one-time web terminal access URL to open web terminal.